-205. OFFICE PRACTICE.-This course is planned for those students who know thoroughly the stenographic principles of Gregg shorthand and the principles of touch typing.
-Dictation and transcription practice are given.
-The course should give students a broader knowledge and appreciation of business procedures and provide practice in secretarial activities, such as mailing, banking duties, receiving callers, telephone technique, and development of desirable personality traits.
-Prerequisites, Secretarial Studies 101-102, 103, 104.
+402. SECRETARIAL OFFICE PRACTICE.-This course is planned for those students who can write Gregg shorthand at the rate of 100 words a minute and can typewrite at the rate of 40 words a minute.
+Some dictation and transcription practice will be given.
+The course should give students a broader knowledge and appreciation of business procedures and provide practice in secretarial activities, such as mailing, banking duties, receiving callers, telephone technique, and the desirable personality traits.
+Prerequisites, Secretarial Studies 304 and 401, or their equivalents.